-Cellular and many short-range technologies - including Wi-Fi, Bluetooth, ZigBee and others - aspire to play a role in the M2M ecosystem.
+Many short-range technologies including Wi-Fi, Bluetooth, ZigBee and others aspire to play a role in the IoT/M2M ecosystem.
 However, islands of coverage, such as Wi-Fi provides, are not an option.
 Short range technologies cannot provide the coverage needed for applications such as automotive, sensors, asset tracking, healthcare and many more.
 Instead, they are restricted to machines connected within the home or office environments.

 Coverage is typically more important for M2M than data rate.
 Radio signals in the lower frequency bands go further.
-Weightless operates in TV white space, the perfect low frequency band – lower than cellular – and this enables excellent propagation, at low power, and without needing inconveniently large antennas in the devices.
+Weightless technology is frequency agnostic but is typically deployed in sub-1GHz spectrum.
+Weightless-N operates in ISM frequency bands – 868MHz in Europe, 900MHz in the US for example, and Weightless-W operates in TV white space, a perfect low frequency band.
+This low frequency spectrum enables excellent propagation, at low power, and without needing inconveniently large or expensive antennas in terminal devices.

-Better propagation than cellular networks is a good starting point, but M2M signals need to penetrate deep within homes and other buildings.
+Superior propagation to cellular networks is a good starting point, but IoT/M2M signals need to penetrate deep within homes and other buildings.
 Smart meters, for example, are often in basements.
 It is more critical that all smart meters can be read than what the data rate of transmission is.
-A good M2M system design will trade off data rate against range.
-Weightless uses the same technology as low-power, long-range satellite networks.
-This technology involves spreading the data to be transmitted.
-Spreading multiplies the data by a pre-defined codeword so that one bit of transmitted data becomes multiple bits of codeword.
-The receiver can then use correlation to recover the codeword at lower signal levels than would otherwise be possible.
-In the most extreme case, spreading allows an extra gain of 30bB on the link budget.
-Most buildings have a penetration loss for signals entering them of around 15-20dB, so spreading provides indoor coverage to machines where only outdoor coverage previously existed.
-Variable spreading factors are a core part of the Weightless Specification, ensuring deep coverage inside homes and buildings.
+Most buildings have a penetration loss for signals entering them of around 15-20dB; techniques used in the Weightless system design provide indoor coverage to machines where only outdoor coverage previously existed.

 These design considerations make M2M networks radically different in many respects from traditional telephony based technologies.
-The Weightless standard for white space spectrum meets all of the requirements for M2M communications, including range and in-building penetration.
+The Weightless-N standard for ISM and Weightless-W standard for TV white space spectrum meet all of the requirements for IoT/M2M communications, including range and in-building penetration.

 Read more about Weightless: